BTFighter/Left4SendProxyWindows/README.md

+# Note:
+Unofficial.
+This was an attempt to create a workflow for Windows, but I'm inexperienced on Github so I gave up.
+Now this will be used for keeping pre-compiled Windows versions until Windows is officially supported.

 # Left4SendProxy

 TheByKotik's SendProxy, which is a fork of Afronanny's SendProxy Manager [extension](https://forums.alliedmods.net/showthread.php?t=169795).
 This repository provides binaries for Left 4 Dead 2 through Github Actions.